loiclec/fuzzcheck-rs/articles/why_not_bytes.md

 these parts are indeed strings or integers.
 In most cases, they won't be, and the mutation will be meaningless.
 In fuzzcheck, all mutations are specific to the type of the input or sub-input.
-In general, very few of the mutations that fuzzcheck will perform are actually meaningful.
+In general, very few of the mutations that libFuzzer will perform are actually meaningful.
 For example, swapping two bytes in the bitstring is useless if one byte is used for control flow and the other is used to generate an integer.